OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-09.md

 ## 1 Corinthians 9:1

 Am I not free?
 Am I not an apostle?
-Have I not seen Jesus our Lord?
-Are you not my work in the Lord?
+Have I not beheld Jesus, our Lord?
+Are you not the result of my labour in the Lord?

 ## 1 Corinthians 9:2